Rank one perturbations and Anderson-type Hamiltonians: Almost sure unitary equivalence modulo a rank one perturbation

-If the $\{\f_n\}$ form an orthonormal sequence, the following lemma is also mentioned as a corollary to the main theorem in \cite{JakLast2000}.
-However, since the proof provided there is rather lengthy, we decided to include the four-line argument (below).
+If the $\{\f_n\}$ form an orthonormal sequence, the following lemma is proved as a corollary to the main theorem in \cite{JakLast2000}.
+Although, their proof extends immediately to the non-orthogonal case, we decided to include a new shorter proof here.

 \begin{lem} Assume the hypotheses of Theorem \ref{t-firsttheo} and assume that $\p$ is a product of absolutely continuous measures.
 Then $(\mu_\omega)\ti s\perp (\mu_\eta)\ti s$ almost surely with respect to the product measure.
 In particular (with the notation of the proof of Theorem \ref{t-secondtheo}), we have $\mu\ti s\perp \nu\ti s$ almost surely with respect to the product measure. \end{lem}